hagzag/old.hagzag.github.com/source/_posts/2013-01-20-writing-a-chef-cookbook.markdown

     else
       default[:ntp][:service] = "ntpd"
     end
+{% endcodeblock %}

-This case statment will help our recipe in the service name resolution for redhat / centos & other rpm based distros "**ntpd**" for ubutnu / debian use "**ntp**".
+This case statement will help our recipe in the service name resolution for redhat / centos & other rpm based distros "**ntpd**" for ubutnu / debian use "**ntp**".

 Let's tell our recipe to respect this attribute ...:
+{% codeblock lang:ruby %}
     package "ntp" do
         action [:install]
     end